 Fare elasticity measures how sensitive passengers are to fare price, and can be used to predict changes in service demand as fare price increases or decreases.

 The fraction of operating expenses which are met by the fares paid by passengers.
 It is computed by dividing the system’s total fare revenue by its total operating expenses.
+Across the U.S. public transit system, the average farebox recovery ratio is approximately 20%.

 The value of cash, pass receipts, and tokens given by passengers as payment for transit service.

 The beginning or end of an individual trip made primarily by public transportation.
 In many cases, people will walk to transit if it is close enough.
 However, on either end of a public transit trip, the origin or destination may be difficult or impossible to access by a short walk.
-This gap from public transit to destination is termed a last mile connection.
+This gap from public transit to destination is termed a last-mile connection.

 Transit services that are provided on a repetitive, fixed schedule along a specified route.
 Unlike demand responsive transit, fixed-route vehicles only stop to pick up and drop off passengers at specific locations or stops.
 In order to maximize efficiency, each route in a fixed-route service is usually designed to provide coverage in areas of high ridership.